huangleisir/CsrfRestExample/README.md

 CsrfRestExample
 ===============
-Example how to secure multi-instance Spring Boot REST application against CSRF without using session.
+Example how to secure scalable Spring Boot REST application against CSRF without using session.

 Anti-CSRF tokens are stored in a Redis database to support multiple instances of the application.
 Spring security is instructed to use this TokenRepository instead of default HttpSessionCsrfTokenRepository.